reaper/pGet/README.md

-curlP
+pGet
 =====

-curlP is a personal c++ project based on the libcurl and boost libraries to be able to download many chunks of a a file in separated threads.
+pGet is a personal c++ project based on the libcurl and boost libraries to be able to download many chunks of a a file in separated threads.

 Dependencies